Second Quarter – 2024

 The Caswell Parish is deeply grateful to Caswell County Area Transportation Service for delivering food to shut-ins and those with no transportation to come to the Parish to pick up an emergency food box.
 Caswell County is very fortunate to have such a service!

-2024 First Food Donors
+2024 Second Quarter Food Donors

-January 2024
+April 2024

-February 2024
+May 2024

-March 2024
+June 2024

-Food Recipients – 1st Quarter
+Food Recipients – 2nd Quarter

-Food Costs – 1st Quarter
+Food Costs – 2nd Quarter

 Our Generous Financial Supporters

 Financial contributions from our churches, organizations, and individuals provide the backbone of support for the various Parish missions and programs.
 Without the generosity of these supporters the Parish could not meet the needs of the most vulnerable in our communities.
-Listed below are the donors for the first quarter of 2024.
+Listed below are the donors for the second quarter of 2024.

-January 2024
+April 2024

-February 2024
+May 2024

-March 2024
+June 2024

-Utility Assistance – First Quarter 2024
+Utility Assistance – Second Quarter 2024

-During the first quarter of 2024, the Parish provided utility assistance for 33 families, enabling them to continue to receive electrical service.
-In addition wood was delivered to 2 families.
-Utility assistance is made possible by donations from The Community Foundation of the Dan River Region, Foundation for the Carolinas, and private donations.
-Families are eligible for assistance up to $300 every three years.
+During the second quarter of 2024, the Parish provided utility assistance for 26 families, enabling them to continue to receive electrical service.
+Utility assistance is made

 Our Volunteers